paleolimbot/ggr6/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of ggr6 is to provide a modern R implementation of Wilkinson’s Grammar of Graphics using the best available tools.
+The goal of ggr6 is to provide a modern developer-facing implementation of Wilkinson’s Grammar of Graphics using the best available tools.

 ## Installation